Skip to main content

 Celebrate Oktoberfest in the District

 Beginning in mid-September and extending into October, DC beer enthusiasts break out their lederhosen and dirndls to observe Oktoberfest with German beer, bites and live music.
-Locations across the city will participate, including a few annually recurring favorites: Bluejacket serves weissbiers, schwarzbiers and helles lagers from the keg, Wunder Garten hosts its Pridetoberfest LGBTQ+ party and The Wharf goes all out the weekend of October 5, with Polka on the Pier, a Stein Hosting Competition and the thrilling Dachshund Dash.
+Locations across the city will participate, including a few annually recurring favorites: Bluejacket serves weissbiers, schwarzbiers and helles lagers from the keg, Wunder Garten hosts its Pridetoberfest LGBTQ+ party and The Wharf goes all out with Polka on the Pier, a Stein Hosting Competition and the thrilling Dachshund Dash.

 A woman in a colorful traditional dress interacts with a young girl wearing a paper crown and holding a green balloon.
 The woman holds out her dress, and the girl gently touches it while an onlooker takes a photo in the background.